leonswl/ntu-msds-sd6101/README.md

 ## Data Source
 -  Student Performance Data Set
    -  Obtained from [UCI Machine Learning - Student Performance](https://archive.ics.uci.edu/ml/datasets/student+performance)
-   -  For more details related to column attributes, refer to the [dataset metadata](artifacts/student.txt).
+   -  For more details related to column attributes, refer to the [dataset metadata](artifacts/raw/student.txt).

 - Higher Education Students Performance Evaluation Data Set
   - Obtained from [UCI Machine Learning - Higher Education Students Performance ](https://archive.ics.uci.edu/ml/datasets/Higher+Education+Students+Performance+Evaluation+Dataset)
-  - For more details related to column attributes, refer to the [dataset metadata](artifacts/higher-education-student.txt).
+  - For more details related to column attributes, refer to the [dataset metadata](artifacts/raw/higher-education-student.txt).

 ## Data Preparation

-There are 647 students in the math class, and 395 students in the portuguese class.
+There are  395 students in the math class, and 647 students in the portuguese class.
 A student can take both math and portuguese class.
 Performing a full outer merge on identical attributes give us a total of 382 students enrolled in both classes.

 Identifical attributes: "school","sex","age","address","famsize","Pstatus","Medu","Fedu","Mjob","Fjob","reason","nursery","internet"

 After data preparation, data will be persisted in [artifacts](artifacts) as new artifacts.

-However, upon exploring the datasets, math middle school students were selected for analysis.
-This means that we only used the [raw math student dataset](/Users/leonsun/Documents/GitHub/ntu/ntu-msds-sd6101/artifacts/raw/middle-student-mat.csv).
+**However, upon exploring the datasets, math middle school students were selected for analysis.
+This means that we only used the [raw math student dataset](/Users/leonsun/Documents/GitHub/ntu/ntu-msds-sd6101/artifacts/raw/middle-student-mat.csv).**

 ## Data Modelling & Analysis